Blog Tours: The Complete Guide To Virtual Book Tour Success

 - Nurture your new audience

-The first step to take when it comes to organizing a blog tour is preparing to reach out to all the blogs you’ll feature on.
+The first step when organizing a blog tour is preparing to reach out to all the blogs you’ll feature on.
 Remember, you don’t have to limit yourself to only blogs.
 Reach out to podcasts, YouTube channels, or any other media that make sense as well.

 The first step to take is to research different blogs or media channels that fit the genre or subject of your book.

-You can start this by doing a simple google search and see which blogs you like which fit your book.
+You can start this by doing a simple Google search and see which blogs have your target audiences.

 List of virtual book tour opportunities

 Here is a list of potential blogs to reach out to so you can get started.
-Note, some have more intense submission processes than others and may have changed since we posted this blog so check the guideline on each before you reach out.
+Note, that some have more intense submission processes than others and may have changed since we posted this blog so check the guidelines on each before you reach out.

 Create different columns for: